Online Paintability: The Slow-Coloring Game: Introduction

 Unlike sum-paintability, \cost\ is given by an easily described (but hard to compute) recursive formula.
-The key point is that prior choices do not affect Painter's optimal strategy for coloring subsets of marked sets on the remaining subgraph. \begin{proposition} $\qquad\spo(G)=\displaystyle{\max_{\nul\ne M\esub V(G)}} \left(\C{M} + \min\,\spo(G-I)\right).$ \end{proposition} \begin{proof} In response to any initial marked set $M$, Painter minimizes over colored subsets $I\esub M$ such that $I$ is independent in $G$. \end{proof}
+The key point is that prior choices do not affect Painter's optimal strategy for coloring subsets of marked sets on the uncolored subgraph.
+Thus we can view colored vertices as having been ``deleted'' from the graph. \begin{proposition} $\qquad\spo(G)=\displaystyle{\max_{\nul\ne M\esub V(G)}} \left(\C{M} + \min\,\spo(G-I)\right).$ \end{proposition} \begin{proof} In response to the initial marked set $M$, Painter minimizes the additional score over colored subsets $I\esub M$ such that $I$ is independent in $G$.
+Lister chooses $M$ to maximize the resulting total score. \end{proof}

 In studying optimal strategies for Lister and Painter, simple observations reduce the set of moves that need to be considered.